dane-anderson/athena/README.md

 Financial research often requires switching between market-data platforms, Python scripts, statistical models, spreadsheets, language models, and reporting tools.

+AI development introduces a similar problem: different models are good at different tasks, but coordinating them can become its own workflow.

-I wanted to explore a different workflow:
+I wanted to explore a different approach:

-**Describe the research problem in ordinary language and let one system organize the analysis.**
+**Describe the problem in ordinary language and let one local system organize the work.**

-Athena is my attempt to combine AI reasoning with deterministic software rather than treating a language model as the entire application.
+Athena combines deterministic software with specialized local AI models rather than treating a single language model as the entire application.

-The project has become an exploration of AI systems engineering, quantitative finance, mathematics, local inference, and human-computer interaction.
+The project has evolved into an exploration of:

+- AI systems engineering
+- Multi-agent orchestration
+- Quantitative finance
+- Mathematics
+- Local inference
+- Software architecture
+- Human-computer interaction

 ---